DLR-SC/prov2neo/README.md

 ## ✨ Citable Software

 This project is citable and contains a [`CITATION.cff`](https://citation-file-format.github.io/) file!
-We'd be happy if you cite the project using the metadata contained in the `CITATION.cff` file if you use `prov2neo` in your research.
+Please cite the project using the metadata contained in the `CITATION.cff` if you use `prov2neo` in your research.

 `CITATION.cff` files are plain text files with human- and machine-readable citation information for software (and datasets).
 To find out more about GitHub's support for citation metadata visit [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files)